What is fleet management?

 - Help driver compliance with policies and regulations

-Companies with larger datasets of vehicle and driver data are using data solutions and AI for deeper analysis.
-For example, by benchmarking their safety score against similar fleets, a company can better understand and adapt their programs.
-With Software Development Kits (SDKs) and APIs, fleets can link operations with human resources, finance, insurance and other key stakeholders.
-They can also automate processes, reduce the cost of doing business and get the most value from their data.
+With Software Development Kits (SDKs) and Application Programming Interfaces (APIs), fleets can link operations with the back office (human resources, finance and administration).
+They can automate processes, reduce the cost of doing business and get the most value from their data.